LuisGC/blog/content/2018/01/things-that-Java-developers-really-need-to-know.md

 ## Feedback

+This is just my opinion.
 What do you think?
 Am I missing something?

 Let me know in the comments!